 In our 2017 benchmarking report on Customer Success and Product Management alignment, 84% of respondents said alignment was considered “important” or “very important” to their organization.
 That’s great news!
 But we also uncovered that few teams are actually making an effort to get there.
 And we can certainly understand why: making alignment happen in practice and driving collaboration is challenging.

-Finding the right balance between department-specific and company-wide goals is difficult.
-Employees from different functions might lack incentives to collaborate and end up working in silos, using disparate sets of data to make decisions, and working in totally separate tools.
-To reconcile this, where can SaaS businesses start to bring teams together, and what types of measurable goals should CS and product teams share that promote alignment and center focus on the customer?
+Finding the right balance between department-specific and company-wide goals isn’t easy.
+Our research showed that CS and PM teams in particular lack incentives to collaborate and end up working in silos, use disparate sets of data to make decisions, and often work in totally separate tools.
+To reconcile this, let’s explore: where can SaaS businesses start to bring teams together, and what types of measurable goals should these departments share that promote alignment and center focus on the customer?